smck83/expurgate/README.md

     expurgate
     /ˈɛkspəːɡeɪt/
     verb
-    remove matter thought to be objectionable or unsuitable from (a text or account).
+    remove matter thought to be objectionable or unsuitable

 SPF(Sender Policy Framework) records are DNS TXT records published by a domain owner so that e-mail that is sent from their domains can be checked by the receiving MTA as to whether the domain owner authorizes it.